Next: Generic Functions, Previous: C Compiler, Up: C [Contents][Index]

 Currently this test is implemented by running a test program.
 When

-cross compiling the pessimistic assumption that closedir
+cross compiling the pessimistic assumption that closedir does not

 return a meaningful value is made.